ASP.NET Core Overview

 - Supports Multiple Platforms: ASP.NET Core applications can run on Windows, Linux, and Mac.
 So you don't need to build different apps for different platforms using different frameworks.

 - Fast: ASP.NET Core no longer depends on System.Web.dll for browser-server communication.
-ASP.NET Core allows us to include packages which we need for our application.
-This reduces the request pipeline and improves the performance and scalability.
+ASP.NET Core allows us to include packages that we need for our application.
+This reduces the request pipeline and improves performance and scalability.

 - Hosting: ASP.NET Core web application can be hosted on multiple platforms with any web server such as IIS, Apache etc. It is not dependent only on IIS as a standard .NET Framework.

-- Code Sharing: It allows you to build a class library which can be used with other .NET frameworks such as .NET Framework 4.x or Mono.
-Thus a single code based can be shared across frameworks.
+- Code Sharing: It allows you to build a class library that can be used with other .NET frameworks such as .NET Framework 4.x or Mono.
+Thus a single code base can be shared across frameworks.

-- Side-by-Side App Versioning: ASP.NET Core runs on .NET Core which supports simultaneous running of multiple versions of applications.
+- Side-by-Side App Versioning: ASP.NET Core runs on .NET Core, which supports the simultaneous running of multiple versions of applications.

-- Smaller Deployment Footprint: ASP.NET Core application runs on .NET Core which is smaller than full .NET Framework.
-So, the application which uses only a part of .NET CoreFX will have smaller deployment size.
-This reduces the deployment foot print.
+- Smaller Deployment Footprint: ASP.NET Core application runs on .NET Core, which is smaller than the full .NET Framework.
+So, the application which uses only a part of .NET CoreFX will have a smaller deployment size.
+This reduces the deployment footprint.

-Learn to install ASP.NET Core in the next chapter.
+Let's download and install .NET Core/ASP.NET Core in the next chapter.